spalshback-banner-core-conservation

 Traditional pozzolanic Roman mortars differ significantly from today’s modern NHL (Natural hydraulic lime) mortars.

-This plaster - depending on where it's used - performs several important functions:
+This plaster - depending on where it is used - performs several important functions:

 • Liquid moisture barrier: as a result of its special pore structure, this plaster acts as a selective moisture barrier, stopping liquid water while allowing the passage of vapours.